oroinc/documentation/cloud/maintenance/env-vars.rst

     deployment_type: local

-.. note:: For more details on the environment type based application configuration, please see the |related documentation in the backend developer guide|.
+.. note:: For more details, please see the :ref:`related documentation in the backend developer guide <setup-environment-variables>`.

 .. warning:: Environment variables are always string and are not cast automatically to integer, null, or other types.
 You should never pass an empty environment variable, like 'ORO_DB_HOST=' or 'ORO_DB_HOST=NULL'.
 Instead, it should never be available (never be set).
 More information about environment variables is available in the :ref:`parameters.yml description <installation--parameters-yml-description>` section.